sucho-archiving/sucho-archiving.github.io/browsertrix.md

 ### Interruptions
 If the crawl gets interrupted, or you need to interrupt the execution in the command line, browsertrix should be able pick up where it left off if you run a slightly different crawl command.

+To interrupt the crawl, for Mac and Linux, simply press Cntrl+C in the terminal.
+For Windows, Cntrl+Break may work, or try `docker ps` and then `docker kill -s SIGINT <container ID>`.

+Interrupting the crawl should save the state to a .yaml file and it should print "Saving crawl state to: /crawls/collections...".
+Find that .yaml file and open it with a text editor.

+In the yaml file, add an `exclude: <regex>` at the beginning in the root of the yaml file, to exclude any url that contains a query `?`.
+You can also add `exclude:"\\?"` to escape the ? for the regex.
+The pattern of the url that should be excluded may be a specific part of the URL.

+Restart the crawl by running it with `--config /crawls/collections/...` pointing to the edited yaml file (it'll be in the crawls volume, accessible from /crawls).
+The restarted crawl will apply new exclusion rules to the crawl and filter out any urls in the crawl state, so the crawl can hopefully finish.
+You can repeat this process as many times as necessary.

+See more info on Exclusions below.

-This is an example you would need to modify for your case: `docker run -v $PWD/crawls/collections/history-org-ua/crawls/crawl-20220305161714-00e289c2da70.yaml:/app/crawl-config.yaml -v $PWD/crawls:/crawls/ webrecorder/browsertrix-crawler crawl --config /app/crawl-config.yaml --generateWACZ --timeout 120`
+Here is an example of a full command that would need to be modified to your crawl-[UNIQUEID].yaml: `docker run -v $PWD/crawls/collections/history-org-ua/crawls/crawl-20220305161714-00e289c2da70.yaml:/app/crawl-config.yaml -v $PWD/crawls:/crawls/ webrecorder/browsertrix-crawler crawl --config /app/crawl-config.yaml --generateWACZ --timeout 120`

-The first argument now points to crawls/collections/....../crawl-[LOTSOFNUMBERS].yaml

-If the crawl fails for any number of reasons, change the status to Failed and add notes about the errors and problems in the Comments field.
-Another person can try recrawling the site later with more complex parameters, or we may turn it over to manual webrecording tools.

 ### Timeouts
 If webpages fail to load and timeout, you may need to manually set browsertrix to a longer timeout limit by adding to the end of your command `--timeout 300`.
 Timeouts are tricky, so if you can't get it working, make a comment and move on to another open item.

+If the crawl consistently fails for any number of reasons, change the status to Failed and add notes about the errors and problems in the Comments field.
+Another person can try recrawling the site later with more complex parameters, or we may turn it over to manual webrecording tools.

+*Note*: Just because during a crawl you receive error messages relating to timeouts, it dooesn't always mean the URL couldn't be captured (it may have been a single resource on the page, such as an image from a non-existent third party site).
+View the final .wacz file in ReplayWeb to see what failed about any given page.

+#### Scraping Failed Pages

+For advanced users, if specific pages fail during your crawl, you can use this [script](https://github.com/ZoeLeBlanc/sucho_scripts) to take the failed links from your crawl, check if they exist in the Wayback Machine, and if not, you can either save it to a csv and upload it to Google Sheets to send to the Wayback service, or save it directly to the Wayback Machine.

 ### Exclusions